01 Dec The 2022 Holiday Guide to Your New Puppy or Kitten

 It may seem like a lot, but making sure you and your family have the time to take care of a new puppy or kitten is important.
 It can be tempting to bring a new cute pet home on impulse, but a new pet is a long-term commitment that should be thoroughly considered.

 2. Will my new pet be happy in my home?

 Maybe you’ve already decided that you definitely want a new pet, but you’re not sure whether a puppy or kitten would be a better fit for you.
 Take a look at your lifestyle and where you live.
 Puppies often need a yard where they can run off energy and play, while kittens can be perfectly content staying inside and playing with toys.
-Kittens often can be easier pets to own if you travel often and need an animal that’s more hands-off.
-A dog is often more social, and can be the kind of pet you can take on hikes or to restaurant patios.
+Cats and kittens often can be easier pets to own if you travel often and need an animal that’s more hands-off.
+A dog or puppy is often more social and can be the kind of pet you can take on hikes or to restaurant patios.

 Does someone in your family have an allergy?
 Sometimes specific types of dog and cat breeds can be more tolerable to someone with allergies.
 Do you need a pet that’s more active?
 Or more of a couch potato?
 These are all questions to ask yourself before you get a new pet.

 It may take some time to do your research on owning a puppy vs. owning a kitten, but it’s time well spent when welcoming a new pet into your home.
 It will make them feel more comfortable and bring you peace of mind in the long run.

 3. Should I foster a puppy or kitten before adopting?